mHijuxS/mhijuxs.github.io/_posts/2025-05-25-hackthebox-escapetwo.md

 #### Impacket error

-Here I've stumbled upon an error which I had seen in many other tools that used the `impacket` library, the `unsupported hash type MD4`
+Here I've stumbled upon an error which I had seen in many other tools that used the `ldap3` library, the `unsupported hash type MD4`

 ```bash
 pywhisker -d "$DOMAIN" -u "ryan" -p "<REDACTED>" --target "ca_svc" --action "add"